anhtienton/herbaceous/README.md

 [Herbaceous BGG link](https://boardgamegeek.com/boardgame/195314/herbaceous)

-This is a fan project to see if it is possible to replicate the Herbaceous mechanics/engine in Python as a text-based game.
+This is a fan project to see if it was possible to replicate the Herbaceous mechanics/engine in Python as a text-based game.
 Although it is not perfect, it should run on linux and Mac with Python 3.6.
 The game is played through command line inputs.
 This was not made for monetary reasons (as it is on github) but only as a fun side-project and proof of concept.

 ### Gameplay screenshot